One of my favorite signs says:

 When you woke up this morning. . .did you expect this to be your best day ever?

-What is your expectation for the day?
-Is it different than yesterday or the day before?
+What was your expectation for the day?
+Was it different than yesterday or the day before?

-Do you have any expectation for today or are you just glad that you made it through another night?
+Did you have any expectation for today or were you just glad you made it through another night?

 Do you expect to feel better today than you did yesterday?
-And, more importantly, did you expect to feel better today?
+And, just as importantly, do you expect to feel even better tomorrow?

 Do you expect God to move in the lives of your loved ones?

-Do you see it as a day filled with previously unknown opportunities where you can tap into previously unused potential?
+Do you see your days filled with previously unknown opportunities where you can tap into previously unused potential?

-Do you expect to make divine appointments or supernatural connections today?
+Do you expect to make divine appointments or supernatural connections?

-Do you expect to receive divine revelation or direction during your prayer time?
+Do you expect to receive divine revelation or direction during your morning prayer time?

-Think about these questions. . .review them again and again in the outline we provided to you online and here at Sunday night church.
+Think about these questions. . .review them again and again in the outline we provide you when we teach the Word.

-Let’s look at seven ways to make today, tomorrow and forever. . .your best days ever.
+Let’s look at seven ways to make your tomorrow and every day after . . .your best days ever.

 1) Look at Every Day As A Potential Day for Miracles.

-We serve a right now God. . .wanting to manifest His power TODAY.
+We serve a right now God. . .wanting to manifest His power IN THE PRESENT.

 Acts 5:12 in the New King James Version says: